 Today's post was written by Cody White, Archivist at the National Archives at Denver 142 years ago this fall Adolf Coors, along with Denver businessman Jacob Shueler, recorded a deed of purchase for an abandoned tannery in Golden, Colorado.
 Within months the building would become home to the Golden Brewery, thus beginning a new chapter … Continue reading Lithograph Company v.
 Adolph Coors – a Case of an Unpaid Tab

 Today's post is written by archivist Shane Bell of the National Archives at Atlanta.
 The so-called golden age of piracy ended in the early 18th century, decades before the first shot of the American Revolution.
 During what is often referred to as the Second War for Independence, however, the last significant era of this practice, legally … Continue reading The War of 1812: Privateers, Plunder, & Profiteering

 Today’s post is written by Stephanie Stegman, the special media projects volunteer at the National Archives at Fort Worth.
 What exactly is a “defendant jacket”?
 What does the charge “RLD” stand for?
 How do you find the records of a defendant if he or she had an alias or was charged with multiple co-defendants?
 These … Continue reading Defendant Jackets, Legal Abbreviations, and Aliases, Oh My!

-In 1774, British Parliament implemented the Coercive Acts in response to the destruction of British property by colonists during the Boston Tea Party.
+By Monique Politowski In 1774, British Parliament implemented the Coercive Acts in response to the destruction of British property by colonists during the Boston Tea Party.
 Paul Revere reproduced an engraving from a London newspaper that depicted the relationship between the British government and America, and he circulated it among the colonies.
-A copy of this allegorical cartoon … Continue reading Boston Tea Party Etiquette Lesson 2: Swallowing the Bitter Draught in Rhode Island
+A copy of this … Continue reading Boston Tea Party Etiquette Lesson 2: Swallowing the Bitter Draught in Rhode Island